A Norwegian Fortress in the South: Akershus - Part 1: Kings and Pirates

 (The main building is the Renaissance palace; the older north wing can be seeen to the left)

-In 1284, the problems between Norway and the Hansa League reached a new peak (I'll get back to details about that when I'm covering the Hansa history), with the League basically blockading Norway.
+In 1284, the problems between Norway and the Hanseatic League reached a new peak (I'll get back to details about that when I'm covering the history of the Hanseatic League), with the League basically blockading Norway.
 Alv wasn't going to play that game and personally led some privateers, sinking a bunch of Hansa ships and gaining renown as 'mighty pirate'.
-A year later, the Danish king Erik V 'Klipping' (Erik the Coin Clipper) joined the side of the Hansa League.
+A year later, the Danish king Erik V 'Klipping' (Erik the Coin Clipper) joined the side of the Hanseatic League.
 Erik was a cousin of the dowager Queen Ingeborg, and there was still the issue of an unpaid dowry between her and the rest of her family.
 So Alv had a double reason to add good ol' viking-ing to the privateering, and started to harry the coasts of Denmark.

 Fortress Entrance (Festningsporten, 1553)